The Canada Fund for Local Initiatives – Liberia

 - Project applications are kept on file at missions in accordance with Global Affairs Canada’s information management policies.

-- Two-year programming.
-Projects spanning two fiscal years (April 2021 to February 2023) may be permitted depending on the project objectives and the complexity of activities.
+Projects spanning two fiscal years (up to March 2022) may be permitted depending on the project objectives and the complexity of activities.

 Organizations eligible to apply for CFLI funding